 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 In addition, other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.

-Rehabilitation is a major part of follow-up care after head and neck cancer treatment.
-However, people should meet with all rehabilitation specialists before their head and neck cancer treatment begins.
+Rehabilitation is a major part of follow-up care after treatment for head and neck cancer.
+However, people should meet with all rehabilitation specialists before their treatment begins.
 Following treatment, people may receive physical therapy to maintain range of movement and speech therapy to regain skills, such as speech and swallowing.
 When the cancer treatment impairs swallowing, exercise plans can often be designed to strengthen and maintain the ability to eat and swallow.

 It is important that people receive early evaluation by a speech pathologist and other members of the health care team to start specific treatment programs and avoid later problems.
 Supportive care to manage symptoms and maintain nutrition during treatment may also be recommended.
 Some people may need to learn new ways to eat or prepare food.